Armand Pinsard: Between the wars

 Pinsard remained in the Aeronautique Militaire after World War I. In 1925 he became a Commander of the Légion d'honneur.
 He served in the 34th Aviation Regiment from at least December 1929 through June 1932, mentoring a future ace, Camille Plubeau.

 In 1937, he ascended to the top of the Légion d'honneur as a Grand Officer.
 Also in 1937, he once again met film maker Jean Renoir; Pinsard had once shot down a German Fokker that had been attacking Renoir's aircraft.
 Renoir based the main character of his movie La Grande Illusion on Pinsard.
 Ironically, the movie is considered one of the great anti-war movies of all time.

 World War II and beyond

 Pinsard began World War II commanding Groupe de Chasse (fighter group) 21.
 His personal plane, a Morane Saulnier 406, was painted all black and nicknamed "The Pirate."
 He had just returned from a mission in it when a German bombing raid upon their airfield on 6 June 1940 wounded him so severely that his leg had to be amputated.

 Despite this wounding, after the war was over, Pinsard was convicted of collaboration with the Nazis and sentenced to life imprisonment.
 He had served as Inspector-General of the Legion of French Volunteers Against Bolshevism, which had served with the Nazis on the Eastern Front.
-He was later pardoned.
+However, in 1946, his sentence was commuted to 10 years.
+He was released from prison in 1947, and had his pension reinstated in 1948.
+Pinsard's son, Jacques, who'd enrolled in the Milice in 1944, was also tried for collaboration, but fled to Argentina.
+He died in a road accident in 1947.

-He died during a dinner in Paris that he was attending that was sponsored by a group of flying veterans.
+Pinsard died during a dinner in Paris that he was attending that was sponsored by a group of flying veterans.
 He was buried in Ceyzériat, Department of Ain.